 Keep scrolling for three simple ways to detox during your morning routine.

 The very first thing you should do after waking up is drink a glass of warm water with freshly squeezed lemon.
 "We get dehydrated overnight as the body takes care of its detoxification processes, so it's important to hydrate and replenish first thing," Dr. Lipman tells Health.com.
 "It will provide your body with hydrating electrolytes in the form of potassium, calcium, and magnesium."
 The lemon juice helps the liver to produce more enzymes, which support digestion and encourage the liver to purge toxins, and the vitamin C works as a powerful antioxidant, protecting against free radicals and strengthening the immune system.

 You've heard it's good to stretch first thing in the morning, but Dr. Lipman advises to really focus on twisting yoga poses.
 The twists help to stimulate digestion and elimination, boosting your body's detox process for the rest of the day.
 "A lot of digestive discomforts come from stress," Dr. Lipman tells Health.com, "so by releasing gripping and holding in the belly, and taking deep calming breaths, we can relax the muscles and diaphragm, allowing the GI system to do a better job."

 Before you hop in the shower, this quick move can greatly benefit your well-being.
 A few days a week, incorporate dry-brushing into your bathing routine.
 Brush your skin with a soft-bristle body brush to "slough off old cells and debris, unclogging pores and enabling the skin to perspire freely," Dr. Lipman advises.
-"It also stimulates the circulation beneath your skin," he says of the pre-shower maneuver, "which helps promote cellular renewal and vitality."
+"It also stimulates the circulation beneath your skin, which helps promote cellular renewal and vitality."